 - If you're interested in a pair of truly wireless buds, makes sure they come with a charging case.
 Since they have shorter battery life, there's a great likelihood you'll have to charge them on the go.

-- Google's new Pixel Buds feature gesture controls, near-instantaneous pairing with a Pixel phone and let you summon the Google Assistant.
+- We've reviewed the Pixel Buds, which feature near-instantaneous pairing with a Pixel phone and instant access to Google Assistant.
 The Pixel Buds can also do real-time translations in up to 40 languages.
-Battery life is estimated at 24 hours and comes with a charging case to keep the music playing.
+However, the sound quality isn't great, and the design and charging case are both awkward.

-- Bragi is the latest headphone maker to jump on the A.I. bandwagon.
-The company claims the its new Dash Pro earphones can translate over 40 languages in real time.
-The buds will also track your heart rate and steps, store up 1,000 songs and last five hours of battery life.
+- The new Bragi Dash Pro earphones can translate over 40 languages in real time.
+The buds will also track your heart rate and steps, store up 1,000 songs and last five hours on a charge.